munzir/18c-ParameterConvergence/README.md

 - phi matrix
 - parameter vectors (beta) every update
 - x center of mass estimation as it updates
+- filtered poses (the poses actually used to learn)

 ### Dependencies
 - DART (at least version 6) [Dart Homepage](https://dartsim.github.io)